 It is advisable to check the opening times, just in case of any changes to the bus service operations, timetable changes and public holidays.

-If you are planning to return to the City of Como by bus, then it would be advisable to purchase your return tickets before you start your journey.
+If you are planning to return to Como by bus, then it would be advisable to purchase your return tickets before you start your journey.

 In Italy, many shops are closed in the afternoon for at least two hours, so trying to find a shop or bar that sell bus tickets may not be such an easy task.

 The urban bus services operate local bus routes in and around the centre of Como and nearby towns.
 These buses are usually orange in colour.

 Extra Urban Bus Services

 The extra-urban bus services usually terminate and embark from or near the Como Bus Station.
 They go to adjoining town, communes and provinces.

 The extra-urban buses have the letter ‘C’ (e,g, C30 to Bellagio or C40 to Bergamo) and either orange or blue.

 A carnet of 11 urban bus tickets Carnet 11 Viaggi Rette Urbana will cost €13.50 and for travelling in and around Como.